 If errors are found, your Huntington Beach DUI lawyer can fight to have the blood test results excluded from evidence.
-This can get your DUI dismissed since valid proof of at least a .08 BAC is required for DUI conviction under California 23152(b) VC.
+Suppressing evidence can win a DUI case since valid proof of at least a .08 BAC is required for DUI conviction under California 23152(b) VC.

 6. Rising Blood Alcohol

-The "rising blood alcohol" defense is suitable when your BAC level was within legal limits while driving, but then rose above the .08 California blood alcohol limit by the time Police performed a BAC test.
+“Rising blood alcohol” defenses apply when your BAC level was below legal limits while driving, but then rose above the California blood alcohol limit by the time Police performed a BAC test.

 Rising blood alcohol concentration levels occur because alcohol can take 45 minutes to 3 hours after drinking to become fully absorbed.
 The peak BAC time after drinking varies widely based on your physiology, when and what you ate, and other factors.

-Pursuing a rising blood alcohol defense requires utilizing a toxicology expert to examine the results of the BAC tests and evidence to create a retrograde extrapolation analysis that shows the driver had rising BAC and was below the legal alcohol limit at the time of driving.
+A rising blood alcohol defense requires using a toxicology expert to examine the results of the BAC test and evidence to create a retrograde extrapolation analysis that shows the driver had rising BAC and was below the legal alcohol limit at the time of driving.

 A rising blood alcohol concentration defense is most effective when: